Monsters of Rock: 1991 European Tour

+Attendance was estimated to be between six hundred thousand to well over one million people at this free event, ranking as one of the largest rock concerts in history.
+Several documentaries have been made about this show or include this show in the content.

 Partially released as For Those About to Rock, Monsters in Moscow.
 The versions of "Whole Lotta Rosie" and "The Jack" that AC/DC performed at this concert, were released on two of AC/DC's live albums, AC/DC Live and AC/DC Live: 2 CD Collector's Edition.
 Metallica's performances of "Harvester of Sorrow" and "Creeping Death" from this show were used as B-sides for the "Sad but True" single in different regional editions.
 Pantera's "Cowboys from Hell" performance is featured as a playable song in the video games Guitar Hero Smash Hits and Rock Band 4.
 Tushino Airfield was recreated as a virtual venue in Guitar Hero Metallica.